 Medications fall into certain categories which signify how harmful a drug might be during pregnancy.
-Drugs are categorized into category A, B, C, D, or X.
+Drugs are categorized into categories A, B, C, D, or X.

 Category A: Adequate studies in pregnant women have not demonstrated a risk to the fetus in the first trimester, and there is no evidence of risk in later trimesters.
 The possibility of fetal harm appears remote.
 Example: Vitamin C, when used in recommended daily allowance dosage